 We want every Band member to enjoy their time with Phoenix Brass both at rehearsal and at other engagements so we have just a few rules to ensure that this can happen, and at the same time, the Band can continue to improve and progress.
 We have a Code of Conduct for all Band members and those adults who work with Training Section members and youth members.
 The Code of Conduct is not intended to replace the Band’s Statement of Association, rather it is intended to supplement the Statement of Association and provide more detailed guidelines for all Band members in the running of the Band.

 We have an inclusive Safeguarding Policy which also includes information about anti-bullying, e-safety and whistleblowing.

-We have a comprehensive Risk Assessment which is designed to minimise potential risks to the health and safety of all our members, Training Band members, youth and vulnerable members.
+We have a comprehensive Risk Assessment which is designed to minimise potential risks to the health and safety of all our members, Training Section members, youth and vulnerable members.